jaimindarji88/PokemonTCG-gui/README.md

 Every application needs to be tested, especially the essential parts that keep it running.
 I started testing with jest, only creating the bare minimum number of tests.
 If this was a larger more complex app testing would be necessary to make sure everything works as expected.
 I used [jest](https://github.com/facebook/jest) and [enzyme](https://github.com/airbnb/enzyme).

 For the interesting facts, there was no facts about the pokemon available from the pokemontcg.io api.
 So to meet this requirement I found the pokedex entries of each pokemon found in the api, through https://pokemondb.net/, and scraped each entry and put it into a JS object that will be used from the app.
-I made a python script to be able to do this and the methods used can be used in the scripts folder.
+I made a python script to be able to do this and the methods used can be seen in the scripts folder.

 ## Improvements